Surface features of Venus: Plains

 False-color image of a plains region on Venus.
 The small bumps on the left side of the image are volcanoes in a "shield field."

 Plains are large areas of relatively flat topography on Venus that form at varying elevations.
-Plains with elevations within 1–3 km of the datum are referred to as lowland plans, or planitiae, and those above are named highland plains, or plana.
+Plains with elevations within 1–3 km of the datum are referred to as lowland plains, or planitiae, and those above are named highland plains, or plana.
 Plains cover 80% of the Venusian surface, and, unlike those seen on other silicate planets, are heavily faulted or fractured throughout.
 Structurally, these plains contain features such as wrinkle ridges, grabens (fossa and linea), fractures, scarps (rupes), troughs, hills (collis), and dikes in both local and region scales.
 Plains often contain visible flow patterns, indicating a source from volcanic lava flows.
 The more pronounced lava flow fields are named fluctūs.
 The presence of surface flow patterns, in conjunction with crosscutting valleys, has given rise to the hypothesis that these plains likely formed by global lava flows over a short timescale and were subsequently exposed to compressional and extensional stresses.
 Structurally, plains are often deformed in belts of ridges (dorsa) or fractures (lineae) of various orientation and morphology.